mongodb/specifications/source/load-balancers/load-balancers.rst

 - The connection string contains more than one host/port.
 - The connection string contains a replicaSet option.
-- The connection string contains a directConnection option.
+- The connection string contains a directConnection option with a value of true.

 If a URI is provided with the ``mongodb+srv`` scheme, the driver MUST first do the SRV and TXT lookup and then perform the validation.
 For drivers that do SRV